Stone chips are a common feature in car paintwork, usually on the bonnet. They normally create deep, very localised damage in the paint.

 How to fix stone paint chips on your car

-A good DIY stone chip repair takes time, a close paint match and a steady hand.
+When removing car scratches from your car caused by stone chips, it takes time, a close paint match and a steady hand.
 Here are our step-by-step instructions:

 - Clean the area with soap and water and the rub down with alcohol or white spirit.
 This step is vital to remove grease and give the paint a good surface to adhere to.
 Allow the area to dry